MaterializeInc/materialize/doc/developer/design/README.md

   together, understand the design and come to a decision.
 Some context might be gathered from previous design documents, from reference documentation, or from looking at the code.
-- Provide a fully spec'ed reference implementation: depending on the topic, it can be very helpful to prepare a prototype.
-Both for validating the design and for presenting it to others.
-However, it is not always a required part of the design.
+- Provide a fully spec'ed reference implementation.
+Prototypes on the other hand are crucial for de-risking the design as early as possible and a minimal viable prototype is required in most cases.

 ## When should you make a design document?